 LEED (Leadership in Energy and Environmental Design) is an internationally recognized rating system for commercial buildings and homes administered by the CaGBC (Canada Green Building Council) to encourage sustainable building practices.

 While the commercial program has been in effect for much longer, LEED for Homes Canada was developed in 2009, and applies to single-family homes and low-rise multi-family units up to 3 stories.
-Midrise residential buildings of 4 to 9 stories in Canada can participate in the USBGC program through Canadian Homes Providers.The CaGBC recently launched LEED v4, an updated rating system.
+Midrise residential buildings of 4 to 9 stories in Canada can participate in the USBGC program through Canadian Homes Providers.The CaGBC subsequentlly launched LEED v4, an updated rating system, and EcoHome built the Edelweiss House to LEED Platinum V4 certification, the first in Canada and 2nd in the World - See Here.

 A LEED Certified home is one verified by an independent third party to have met standards beyond conventional building practices to create a healthier, more sustainable and energy efficient home.